gabrieljmw/js-lab-submission/README.md

-The labs submitted in this deliverable:
+# The labs submitted in this deliverable:

--Variables (5 Exercises)
+- Variables (5 Exercises)
--Function (5 Exercises)
+- Function (5 Exercises)

 Document Output
 - In HTML, create an <ol>
 - Within the ordered-list, add 10 <li>